-Our first pause, once through the gate, was outside the Paço Arquiepiscopal de Braga (Episcopal Palace), home to the very catholic Archbishop, confusing though the name might be.
+Once through the gate pause outside the Paço Arquiepiscopal de Braga (Episcopal Palace), home to the very catholic Archbishop, confusing though the name might be.
 The centre of the square holds one of the more delicious fountains in town, called the Castle Fountain.
 If you look closely, you can see small castles all around the mid- section of the fountain.

-The back of the palace opens up to the wonderful Santa Barbara Gardens, which even in this rain in the middle of October, looked scrubbed clean and bursting with color.
+The back of the palace opens up to the wonderful Santa Barbara Gardens, which even in the rain in the middle of October, looked scrubbed clean and bursting with color.

 Then onto Republic Square, home of one of oldest coffee houses in town, A Brasileira opened in 1907.
 In the beginning, they only sold coffee beans, but if you bought more than two kilos, you got an espresso for free!
 They caught onto the Starbucks idea of selling the drink as well as the beans and, now, it is a lovely example of a coffee house in the art-noveau style.